0xr3ngar/cherri/README.md

 ✅ **Smart PR selection** - Choose to select specific PRs or process all automatically \
 ✅ **Interactive checkbox interface** - Easy selection with visual feedback \
+✅ **Granular commit selection** - Pick individual commits from each PR for fine-grained control \
 ✅ **Flexible search methods** - Search by emoji in titles OR by exact labels \
 ✅ **Branch-based timeframes** - Use branch creation dates instead of calculating time periods \
 ✅ **PR creation mode** - Create pull requests instead of direct cherry-picking for review workflows \